-The diurnal cycle of the retrieved CO columns from FY-4B/GIIRS, shown in Fig. 10(a), presents impacts by the diurnal change of DOFS.
-Noted that the a priori CO columns averaged for the year of 2021 are 0.038, 0.028, 0.039, 0.036 mole/m2, respectively, for North China Plain, Mongolia, East China Sea, and North India.
+The diurnal cycle of the retrieved CO columns from FY-4B/GIIRS, shown in Fig. 10a, presents impacts by the diurnal change of DOFS.
+Note that the a priori CO columns averaged for the year of 2021 are 0.038, 0.028, 0.039 and 0.036 mol m-2, respectively, for the North China Plain, Mongolia, East China Sea and northern India.
 Since the DOFS for the nighttime is low, especially for the lower atmosphere, the nighttime column retrievals generally tend to close to the a priori columns, resulting in a bow shape.
 In the daytime, the CO column retrievals are well constrained by the observations.
-Since the summer time CO is generally lower than the yearly mean (Chen et al., 2020) based on CO's seasonal cycle, we see the column retrievals averaged in July are generally lower than the a priori column value which is derived from annual mean of model simulations.
+Since the summertime CO is generally lower than the yearly mean (Chen et al., 2020) based on CO's seasonal cycle, we see the column retrievals averaged in July are generally lower than the a priori column value which is derived from annual mean of model simulations.
 These results suggest that a direct interpretation of the authentic diurnal column variabilities from the retrieved CO columns is challenging given the entangled effects of the real CO changes and the variable detectivity.
 A better solution is to use mode assimilation (e.g., EAC4) that takes into account the retrieved CO profile and the vertical sensitivity in order to disentangle the different contributions.

-We further compare the diurnal changes of the spatial distribution of (1) the column retrievals and (2) the DOFS values for both the total column and the bottom 3-layer partial column.
-The CO total column and the DOFS from the retrieval algorithm are averaged for every measurement cycle (2-hour duration) by aggregating the data from all days in July 2022 into $0.5^{\circ} \times 0.5^{\circ}$ grids.
-Noted that the GIIRS completes a measurement cycle in about 2 hours, so the data at a certain location is just an instantaneous value within the measurement cycle.
-Since CO is a relatively long-lived gas, we can assume the CO values are unchanged during the 2-hour period.
-In total, 12 full domain measurement cycles in East Asia are available for every 2 hours.
-Here, we only show every other measurement cycle as examples, in total 6 full domain measurements for hours 0-2h, 4-6h, 8-10h, 12-14h, 16-18h, and 20-22h UTC.
-The results are shown in Fig. 11(a) and Fig. 12(a) for the CO total column retrievals.
+We further compare the diurnal changes of the spatial distribution of (1) the column retrievals and (2) the DOFS values for both the total column and the bottom three-layer partial column.
+The CO total column and the DOFS from the retrieval algorithm are averaged for every measurement cycle (2 h duration) by aggregating the data from all days in July 2022 into $0.5^{\circ} \times 0.5^{\circ}$ grids.
+Note that the GIIRS completes a measurement cycle in about 2 h, so the data at a certain location are just an instantaneous value within the measurement cycle.
+Since CO is a relatively long-lived gas, we can assume the CO values are unchanged during the 2 h period.
+In total, 12 full domain measurement cycles in eastern Asia are available for every 2 h.
+Here, we only show every other measurement cycle as examples, in total six full domain measurements for 00:00-02:00, 04:00-06:00, 08:00-10:00, 12:00-14:00, 16:00-18:00 and 20:00-22:00 UTC.
+The results are shown in Figs. 11a and 12a for the CO total column retrievals.
 The CO columns have small changes in a day and the spatial pattern is very persistent.
-Overall, the spatial distribution of the CO total column shows expected spatial patterns, with high values clustered in industrialized urban regions in northern and eastern China, the Sichuan basin in central China, and northern India.
-Over the ocean, the enhancement caused by the East Asian outflow (Heald et al., 2003) can be observed.
-In addition, elevated CO column values can be detected around the Siberia region which is close to the north eastern region of our study area.
-The high CO values are related to the wildfire emissions over the region which intensifies in the summer season.
+Overall, the spatial distribution of the CO total column shows expected spatial patterns, with high values clustered in industrialized urban regions in northern and eastern China, the Sichuan Basin in central China, and northern India.
+Over the ocean, the enhancement caused by the eastern Asian outflow (Heald et al., 2003) can be observed.
+In addition, elevated CO column values can be detected around the Siberia region, which is close to the northeastern region of our study area.
+The high CO values are related to the wildfire emissions over the region, which intensifies in the summer season.